 - The degree of exposure to the chemical/s – will the substrate be immersed, or is it just contact exposure?

 - The duration of the exposure – how long will the coating need to withstand the chemical?

 Chemical resistant coatings are available in a wide range of formulations, suited to different applications.
 The main types are polyurethane, epoxy, phenolic, and fluoropolymers.
 The choice of coating is further complicated by extra requirements such as high abrasion resistance, or sufficient lack of friction.

-RESISTANCE: Epoxy coatings are a go-to chemical resistant coating.
+RESISTANCE: Epoxy coatings are a go-to chemical resistance coating.
 They provide protection against acids, alkalis, solvents, caustic fluids, fuels, fatty acids, salt or sugar solutions, chemical cleaning detergents and more.

 USES: An unprotected concrete floor can quickly deteriorate through exposure to chemicals, particularly flooring in the food and drink industry, garages, factories, and plants.
 Having a floor that can withstand these exposures is important to prevent bacterial contamination.
 Epoxy coating is suitable for metals, concrete and wood.

 DISADVANTAGES: The drawback with epoxy chemical coatings is a tendency to weaken with high or fluctuating temperatures, and it is not as flexible as polyurethane.
 They are also not good with UV radiation (which causes it to chalk and fade), and can be stained by chemical attack.

 RESISTANCE: It is resistant to organic caustic fluids, acids and alkalis, fuel and hydraulic oils, and solvents.